 - Great-power nuclear war would lead to a nuclear winter, in which the burning of cities sendings smoke into the upper atmosphere.

 - There is significant uncertainty about whether a nuclear winter would cause an existential catastrophe.
-My impression is that most people in the existential risk community believe that even if there were an all-out nuclear war, civilisation would eventually recover, but I haven’t carefully checked this claim19.
+My impression is that most people in the existential risk community believe that even if there were an all-out nuclear war, civilisation would eventually recover, but I haven’t carefully checked this claim.

 - According to a blog post by Nick Beckstead, many long-termists believe that a catastrophic risk reduction strategy should be almost exclusively focused on reducing risks that would kill 100% of the world’s population, but Beckstead believes that sub-extinction catastrophic risks should also receive attention in a long-termist portfolio.